 The Internet History Sourcebooks Project from Fordham University is a collection of public domain and copy-permitted historical texts.
 Browse by time period or geographic region.

 Launched in 2009, the World Digital Library (WDL) was a project of the U.S. Library of Congress, with the support of UNESCO, and contributions from libraries, archives, museums, educational institutions, and international organizations around the world.
 The WDL sought to preserve and share some of the world’s most important cultural objects, increasing access to cultural treasures and significant historical documents to enable discovery, scholarship, and use.
-Here are some WDL primary source collections that you may be interested in:

 Sometimes collections of primary source documents are republished in books.
 Here are some strategies for finding books like these: